 - When the relationship is having serious trouble

-For #1 & #2 above, it is usually not distressing; for #3, seek help from a licensed Marriage & Family Therapist, Psychologist (PhD or PsyD), or Counselor (MA) with expertise in treating couples.
-If you have a pattern of overthinking in your relationships, you may have an “anxious” romantic attachment style (ARAS).
+For adolescent relationships and the new, “falling in love” phase of a relationship, it is usually not distressing to think about it constantly or overthink everything.
+If you’re in a relationship that is having serious trouble, on the other hand, seek help from a licensed Marriage & Family Therapist, Psychologist (PhD or PsyD), or Counselor (MA) with expertise in treating couples.
+If you have a pattern of overthinking in your relationships, you may have an anxious attachment style, or anxious romantic attachment style (ARAS).
 People with an ARAS tend to be preoccupied or even fearful about things being wrong with them &/or their relationship.
 Ironically, their somewhat desperate attempts to stay connected often wind up driving their partner away.
-Thankfully, therapy is very commonly used to help people change their ARAS.” – Patricia “Trish” L. Kaminski, PhD, associate professor of psychology at the University of North Texas
+Thankfully, therapy is very commonly used to help people change their ARAS.”

 How Therapy Can Help

-Therapists come from a variety of backgrounds and can have numerous special areas of practice; however, if you’re looking to get support for overthinking, it’s a good idea to work with a therapist who has a relational lens.
-A therapist who specializes in the development of healthy relationships can help you gain more insight into your internal dialogue about relationships.
+If you’re looking to get support for overthinking, it’s a good idea to work with a therapist who specializes in the development of healthy relationships to help you gain more insight into your internal dialogue about relationships.
+Talkspace is a great online therapy option for individual and couples therapy.

 Overthinking can also be an indication that it’s time to start exploring options for couples therapy as you work to become more emotionally connected and mutually trusting.
 If so, take steps to prepare for couples therapy before it begins.
 Therapy can help you learn the skills to confront negative thinking patterns and address the fears behind your overthinking behaviors.